saulvegasauceda/blog/blog/notebooks.md

 imputed_rescaled = sc.AnnData(imputed_rescaled_df)
 ```

-Here, we are re-normalizing the both the impute counts with and without rescaling to the previously used target sum.
+Here, we are re-normalizing the both the imputed counts with and without rescaling to the previously used target sum.

 ```{code-cell} ipython3
 sc.pp.normalize_total(tenx_repr, target_sum=normalized_sum)